-&lt;sup>1 Sample taken in 2010 was 6.1 ppb.
+'Sample taken in 2010 was 6.1 ppb.
 Sample taken in 2011 was 5.3 ppb.
 While your drinking water meets EPA standards for arsenic, it does contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

-Samples taken in 2010.
-Next required testing in 2013.

-&lt;sup>4 Samples taken in 2007 and 2010.
-Next required testing in 2013 and 2016.
+2 Samples taken in 2010.
+Next sampling in 2013.
+3 Samples taken in 2011.
+Next required testing is 2014.